 Store in a sealed container in the refrigerator for up to 4 days.

 The flavors in this salad dressing allow it to pair well with a variety of salads.
 More savory salads as well as those made sweeter with fruits.

 Swap the Raspberry Vinaigrette into one of these delicious salads:

 Need some inspiration?
-Raspberry Vinaigrette is a showstopper just on fresh lettuce.
+This raspberry salad dressing is a showstopper just on fresh lettuce.
 Make an exciting meal by adding….